ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

     The result of command must be an array in form `["value1", {"value": "value2", "label": "Value2"}, ...]` See `selectSendTo` for handler example

+- `textSendTo`
+  Shows readonly control with the given from the instance values.
+  - `container` - div, text
+  - `copyToClipboard` - if true - show button
+  - `alsoDependsOn` - by change of which attributes, the command must be resent
+  - `command` - sendTo command
+  - `jsonData` - string - `{"subject1": "${data.subject}", "options1": {"host": "${data.host}"}}`.
+This data will be sent to backend
+  - `data` - object - `{"subject1": 1, "data": "static"}`.
+You can specify jsonData or data, but not both.
+This data will be sent to backend if jsonData is not defined.

+  To use this option, your adapter must implement message handler:
+    The result of command must be an array in form `"text"` See `selectSendTo` for handler example

 ## Common attributes of controls
 All types could have: